vuelee123/basicSpringApp/README.md

 To Set up the project:
 -
 - clone the repository https://github.com/vuelee123/basicSpringApp.git by using 'git clone'.
-- import the project into IDE as a Maven project.
+- import the project into Intellij as a Maven project.
-- run the application from IDE or use the command 'mvn spring-boot:run' in the terminal.
+- run the application from Intellij or use the command 'mvn spring-boot:run' in the terminal.
 - open your web browser and navigate to 'http://localhost:8080' on the url where it will take you to the home page.
 ### On the home page, you are given two options to perform the CRUD operations by either choosing 'Author List' or 'Book List'.